okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 1. Click the Pencil icon to edit the policy and associate it with your Registration Inline Hook.

 1. In **Enrollment Settings**, click the More Options icon and then select **Edit**.

-Select **Allowed** for **Sign-up** in the **For new users** section.
+1. Select **Allowed** for **Self-service registration** in the **Profile enrollment** section.

-1. Select your hook from the drop-down menu for **Use the following inline hook** under the options for **For new users** that you set up and activated previously ("Guide Registration Hook Code").
+1. Select your hook from the drop-down menu for **Use the following inline hook** that you set up and activated previously ("Guide Registration Hook Code").
 The drop-down menu displays all the Registration Inline Hooks that you have created.

+1. In **Run this hook**, select when you want your inline hook to run:

+- **When a new user is created**: Your inline hook is triggered once by a self-service registration request and again after the initial registration is completed.
+- **When attributes are collected for an existing user**: Your inline hook is triggered during the progressive profile process.
+- **Both**: Your inline hook is triggered by a self-service registration request and also during the progressive profile process.

-1. Click **Save**.
+7. Click **Save**.

-Your Registration Inline Hook is now configured for Profile Enrollment.
+Your Registration Inline Hook is configured for Profile Enrollment.
 You are now ready to preview and test the example.

 > **Note:** You can associate only one Inline Hook with your Profile Enrollment policy at a time.